ska-telescope/skampi/docs/src/multitenancy.rst

 * Jupyter: https://integration.engageska-portugal.pt/ci-skampi-st-605-mid/jupyter
         * which comes from: <hostname>/ci-skampi-<branch>-mid/jupyter
 * TANGO REST interface: https://integration.engageska-portugal.pt/ci-skampi-st-605-mid/tango/rest/rc4/hosts/databaseds-tango-base-test-st-605/10000
-        * which comes from understanding the TANGO REST interface
+        * which comes from understanding the TANGO REST interface - refer to the documentation.

+For any deployment of SKAMPI, there is also now a start page from which most the above resources can be reached, at https://integration.engageska-portugal.pt/ci-skampi-<branch>-mid/start and https://integration.engageska-portugal.pt/ci-skampi-<branch>-low/start/.

+If you replace the `ci-skampi-<branch>` part with `staging` or `integration`, you will reach the Staging and latest Integration deployments (based on the master branch) respectively.